Why use digital participation platforms?

 /Why use digital participation platforms?

-Digital participation platforms offer a variety of benefits.
-For example, everyone with internet access can track project status.
-Likewise, the platforms often serve as communication hubs for participating communities.
+For example, everyone with internet access can track a public project's status as it's developed and launched (or stalled!).
+Likewise, participation platforms often serve as communication hubs for participating communities to meet, communicate, and organize.

 Developers of digital participation platforms promise other benefits, such as:

-Reaching more people than via meetings, because residents can take part when they're not busy and without traveling.
+Reaching more people than via in-person meetings, because residents can take part when they're not busy and without traveling.

 Lower costs compared to traditional outreach methods.